View the rest of Understanding Infant-Toddler Educator AWARD$ here.

-What is the Infant-Toddler Educator AWARD$ program?
-Infant-Toddler Educator AWARD$ (AWARD$) provides education-based salary supplements to low paid teachers working full-time in infant-toddler classrooms in North Carolina.
-The program is designed to better compensate and retain well-educated teachers working with our youngest children.
+What is the Infant-Toddler Educator AWARD$® program?
+Infant-Toddler Educator AWARD$® (AWARD$) provides education-based salary supplements to low-paid early educators working full-time with children birth through age two in North Carolina.
+The program is designed to better compensate and retain well-educated teachers and family child care educators working with our youngest children.
 AWARD$ is funded by the Division of Child Development and Early Education (DCDEE).

 How much will I receive?

 Salary supplements are tied to the recipient’s level of education.
 The scale shows annual award amounts for full-time eligibility.
 Awards are issued in two six-month payments, each after the participant completes an assigned six-month commitment period in the same child care program.